-Commit message Message used when committing translation, see Commit message formatting.
+Commit message Message used when committing translation, see Template markup.

 Committer name Name of the committer used on Weblate commits, the author will be always the real translator.
 On some VCS this might be not supported.
 Default value can be changed by DEFAULT\COMMITER\NAME.